1. News

 5. Revenue Growth

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-S&P Global’s annualized revenue growth of 10.6% over the last two years is below its five-year trend, but we still think the results were respectable.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+S&P Global’s annualized revenue growth of 10.8% over the last two years is above its five-year trend, suggesting some bright spots.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, S&P Global reported year-on-year revenue growth of 8.8%, and its $3.89 billion of revenue exceeded Wall Street’s estimates by 1.1%.
+This quarter, S&P Global grew its revenue by 9% year on year, and its $3.92 billion of revenue was in line with Wall Street’s estimates.

 6. Pre-Tax Profit Margin